-Not all gallstones cause symptoms.
-When symptoms are present, they include:
+Not everybody with gallstones will experience symptoms.
+When symptoms do develop, they can include:

 - pain in the upper right abdomen

 - pain in the right shoulder or between the shoulder blades